What is Bitcoin (BTC)? How Does it Work?

 For the most part, hardware wallets are considered to be the most secure storage options for your bitcoins and other digital crypto assets.
 They do however require a bit more knowledge and expertise to set up properly.

-Excellent hardware crypto wallets include Trezor and Ledger, both incorporating state-of-the-art security features and
+Excellent hardware crypto wallets include Trezor and Ledger, both incorporating state-of-the-art security features and both of incorporating industry-leading security features to protect your digital assets.

 Looking for a Bitcoin wallet?
 Shop our collection of hardware wallets on our products page.